 Frail Elderly and Alzheimer projects are not eligible to receive scoring points for extended compliance periods.

-E. Mixed Income Residential Projects
+11.5 Mixed Income Residential Projects

 This category is based on the housing needs for both low income residents as well as moderate income residents.
 Under this category, to be considered a Mixed Income Project, a minimum of 10% of the units in the project must be unrestricted, market-rate dwelling units.
 Once established, the qualified basis (applicable fraction) for the project must be maintained for at least the 30-year compliance period.
 The applicable fraction will be the lesser of the percentage of Tax Credit units to the total units in the project, or the percentage of restricted square footage in the project to the total square footage in the project, excluding common areas.